 Entrepreneurs’ Relief is a tax relief scheme which allows you to reduce the effective rate of Capital Gains Tax (CGT) from a top rate of 20% down to 10% on the sale or disposal of qualifying assets.
 This can represent a huge tax saving for company directors, sole traders, and business partners, and is available to spouses and civil partners if they also meet the qualifying conditions.

 In order to benefit as a company director or employee, you must have a minimum shareholding of 5% when the sale or disposal is made.
-There is no limit to the number of businesses you can sell throughout your career and still qualify for this scheme, instead Entrepreneurs’ Relief has a lifetime limit set at £10 million of capital gains; this means potential savings of up to £1 million per individual.
+There is no limit to the number of businesses you can sell throughout your career and still qualify for this scheme, instead Entrepreneurs’ Relief has a lifetime limit set at £1 million of capital gains.

 When you dispose of a business, or part of a business, you may be eligible to claim Entrepreneurs’ Tax Relief.
 Disposal can be facilitated through a sale or gifting of the business, or closing down the company through a solvent liquidation procedure known as Members’ Voluntary Liquidation (MVL).

-By claiming Entrepreneurs’ Relief you reduce the liability for CGT, but you must meet the qualifying conditions for one year prior to the disposal or sale.
-Due to changes announced in the Autumn Budget 2018, this holding period will increase to two years from 6 April 2019.
+By claiming Entrepreneurs’ Relief you reduce the liability for CGT, but you must meet the qualifying conditions during the two years prior to the disposal or sale.

 Entrepreneurs’ Relief is most commonly claimed via your self-assessment tax return, however, if this is not possible you can also submit a claim by writing to HMRC, or by completing Section A of the ‘Claim for Entrepreneurs’ Relief’ HS275 form which is available online.